usoban/moviesio-imdb-import/README.md

-IMDB watchlist impoter for movies.io
+IMDB watchlist importer for movies.io

 - download your watchlist from IMDB as CSV file
 - open existing watchlist at movies.io